crsherman/nodejs-poolController-mqtt/README.md

 5. Run npm install in the `nodejs-poolController` folder where package.json exists

-## Requirements

-* A mqtt broker must be available on your network; this has been tested with the [Eclipse Mosquitto MQTT broker](https://mosquitto.org).

-* An instance of [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) running on your system. **PLEASE NOTE: THIS INTEGRATION ONLY WORKS FOR VERSION 5.3.1 AND LOWER.
-IT HAS NOT BEEN UPDATED FOR THE NEWER VERSION 6.0.**

-#### Optional

-* [Node-RED](https://nodered.org/) for integrating into a home automation system.

 ## Credits

-[Scargill's Tech Blog](https://tech.scargill.net).
+* [Scargill's Tech Blog](https://tech.scargill.net).
 A wealth of information on node-red, iot, home automation and such.
 I cannot say enough good things about this website.
 The LCD panel utilized on my node-red flow is directly from his blog (among other things).

-[nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController).
+* [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController).
 Tagyoureit's incredible app that provides connection to our Pentair pool controllers.

 If I have missed anyone or group that my integration code utilizes I apologize.
 Please let me know and I will add the appropriate credits.